forestgardenwales/forestgarden.wales/src/posts/171225-planting-pruning-workshop-notes.md

 * Prune from the centre, not the edges
 * Water shoots are the new vertical shoots which grow in response to pruning
 * Bramley particularly vigorous, leave water shoots for upward growth
-* Time scale for pruning
+* Time scale for pruning:
   1. First year water shoots
   2. Second year bud
   3. Third year fruit